Archived Case Summaries

 In 1997, the United States and the Commonwealth of Puerto Rico entered into a Consent Order to remedy the unconstitutional conditions the United States identified in several juvenile facilities throughout Puerto Rico.
 The agreement seeks to: protect children from harm and unsafe conditions, including violence and sexual abuse at the hands of facility staff; ensure that children receive education while confined; and ensure that they are provided adequate medical and mental health care.
 The Department of Justice is actively litigating this case and continues to push for reform.

 United States v.
 State of Ohio (S.D.
 OH.), Delaware, OH.

 In June 2008, the United States and the State of Ohio entered into a court enforceable Consent Decree to remedy the unconstitutional conditions the United States found at the Scioto Juvenile Correctional Facility ("Scioto") and Marion Juvenile Correctional Facility ("Marion").
-The Consent Decree requires the State to reform its policies, procedures, and practices in the following areas: (1) protection from harm, (2) education, (3) mental health, (4) programming and orientation, (5) medical care and (6) grievances.
+The Consent Decree required the State to reform its policies, procedures, and practices in the following areas: (1) protection from harm, (2) education, (3) mental health, (4) programming and orientation, (5) medical care, and (6) grievances.
 Since 2008, the United States has worked with monitors to assess the State's compliance with the various provisions in the Consent Decree.
 In 2009, Marion was closed and no longer monitored.